Anurag990/MovieWatchlistManager/README.md

 # MovieWatchlistManager
 MovieWatchlistManager is a web application designed to help users manage their movie watchlists.
 Users can add, update, and view movies in their watchlists through a user-friendly interface.
+The application utilizes Spring Boot for backend development, incorporating features such as Spring Data JPA for database operations, Thymeleaf for server-side HTML rendering, and H2 in-memory database for data storage.
+Bootstrap is used for frontend styling, ensuring a modern and responsive user experience.
+The application also integrates with an external API (OMDb API) to fetch movie ratings dynamically.
+With its intuitive interface and seamless functionality, MovieWatchlistManager simplifies the process of organizing and tracking movies to watch.